vincentfusco/vincentfusco.github.io/_posts/2025-03-08-An-Open-Source-555-Timer.markdown

 I sized a large NFET as a discharge device, and I put some additional tapered inverters between the SR latch and the discharge FET.

-I designed my own logic cells, including the inverters anad SR latch, but the Skywater PDK does come with a standard cell library that I haven't looked into yet.
+I designed my own logic cells, including the inverters and SR latch, but the Skywater PDK does come with a standard cell library that I haven't looked into yet.

 [![555 Schematic](https://github.com/vincentfusco/tt06_555/blob/main/docs/timer_core_schematic.PNG?raw=true)](https://github.com/vincentfusco/tt06_555/blob/main/docs/timer_core_schematic.PNG?raw=true)